US Ambassador to Japan to skip Nagasaki peace ceremony after Israel excluded - KESQ

 “He will attend a peace ceremony at Zojoji Temple in Tokyo in addition to holding a moment of silence at the embassy,” the spokesperson said.
 The temple holds a memorial service on Friday.

-The ambassador had directed other US consulates in Japan to do the same, except for the outpost in Fukuoka, located in the same Kyushu prefecture as Nagasaki, according to the embassy.
+The ambassador had directed other US consulates in Japan to do the same, according to the embassy.

 “The US government will be represented at Nagasaki by the Principal Officer of Consulate Fukuoka,” the spokesperson said.